Headlamp: Adaptive highbeam

-Adaptive Highbeam Assist is Mercedes-Benz' marketing name for a headlight control strategy that continuously automatically tailors the headlamp range so the beam just reaches other vehicles ahead, thus always ensuring maximum possible seeing range without glaring other road users.
+Adaptive Highbeam Assist is Mercedes-Benz's marketing name for a headlight control strategy that continuously automatically tailors the headlamp range so the beam just reaches other vehicles ahead, thus always ensuring maximum possible seeing range without glaring other road users.
 It was first launched in the Mercedes E-class in 2009.
 It provides a continuous range of beam reach from a low-aimed low beam to a high-aimed high beam, rather than the traditional binary choice between low and high beams.

 The range of the beam can vary between 65 and 300 meters, depending on traffic conditions.
 In traffic, the low beam cutoff position is adjusted vertically to maximise seeing range while keeping glare out of leading and oncoming drivers' eyes.
 When no traffic is close enough for glare to be a problem, the system provides full high beam.
 Headlamps are adjusted every 40 milliseconds by a camera on the inside of the front windscreen which can determine distance to other vehicles.
 The S-Class, CLS-Class and C-Class also offer this technology.
 In the CLS, the adaptive high beam is realised with LED headlamps - the first vehicle producing all adaptive light functions with LEDs.

+This technology is also known as Adaptive Driving Beams (ADB).
 Since 2010 some Audi models with Xenon headlamps are offering a similar system: adaptive light with variable headlight range control.
 In Japan, the Toyota Crown, Toyota Crown Majesta, Nissan Fuga and Nissan Cima offer the technology on top level models.

-Until Feb 2022, this technology had been illegal in the US, as FMVSS 108 specifically stated that headlamps must have dedicated high and low beams to be deemed road-legal.
+Until February 2022, this technology had been illegal in the US, as FMVSS 108 specifically stated that headlamps must have dedicated high and low beams to be deemed road-legal.
 An infrastructure bill enacted in November 2021 included language that directs the National Highway Traffic Safety Administration to amend FMVSS 108 to allow the use of this technology, and set a two-year deadline for implementing this change.
-In Feb 2022, the NHTSA amended FMVSS 108 allowing adaptive headlights for use in the US.
+In February 2022, the NHTSA amended FMVSS 108 allowing adaptive headlights for use in the US.
+However, the new regulations are quite different from the ones in effect in Europe and Asia and prevent car manufacturers from easily adapting their systems to the US market.